 $\mathbf{p}_1$ ($\mathbf{p}_1'$) and $\mathbf{p}_2$ ($\mathbf{p}_2'$) are the momenta of the incoming (outgoing) nucleons.
 The large-$N_C$ scaling of the coefficients derived in Ref.~\cite{Samart:2016ufg} is

-Many of the operators in Eq.~(\ref{eq:Vnonmin}) are interrelated via Fierz transformations, and can be simplified to a set of five independent operators.
-This reduction has been carried out previously by Girlanda for PV operators who obtained a Lagrangian containing five LECs~\cite{Girlanda:2008ts}.
-The $\TPV$ Lagrangian can be obtained from the Girlanda Lagrangian for PV operators by simply interchanging $\pp$ and $\pn$ and adding a factor of $i$ giving
+Many of the operators in Eq.~(\ref{eq:Vnonmin}) are interrelated via Fierz transformations and can be simplified to a set of five independent operators.
+This reduction has been carried out previously by Girlanda for PV operators and obtained a Lagrangian with five LECs~\cite{Girlanda:2008ts}.
+The $\TPV$ Lagrangian can be obtained from the Girlanda Lagrangian for PV operators by simply interchanging $\pp$ and $\pn$ and adding factors of $i$ or $-i$ giving

 The resulting potential from this set of operators is